julianzazaza/julianz.info/readme.md

 I built this app to showcase my stuff during the COVID19 lockdown when all I wanted to do was deploy web apps.
 It's a geocities-inspired app, written in Typescript, and deployed with Github Pages.

+# Releases

+There are no formal releases, though there is a [CHANGELOG](/src/CHANGELOG.md).

 # Development

 As much as I enjoy bleeding edge tech, I have strong biases towards technologies that I use at work.
 Here's what you need: